Updated December 2023

 Q: Can an electrical worker wear a normal belt buckle?
 Are there arc-rated or dielectric belts?

-NFPA 70E prohibits wearing certain metal objects into the restricted boundary in 130.6(D), but belts and belt buckles aren’t specifically prohibited.
-We recommend limiting any metal on the body if clothing and work permits since the standard says,
+A: NFPA® 70E® prohibits qualified persons from taking conductive objects into the restricted boundary in 130.4(G).
+Belts and belt buckles aren’t specifically prohibited.
+We recommend limiting any metal on the body if clothing and work permits.

-Arc Belt is a handmade, leather belt that contains very few metal parts – no buckles and just 2 prongs on the back side of the belt.
-And it’s made in North Carolina.
-The belt is leather and can be embossed with the company name.
+Arc Belt is a handmade, leather belt that contains very few metal parts – no buckles and just two prongs on the back side of the belt.
+It’s made in North Carolina and can be embossed with the company name.
 It has no exposed metal parts which makes it nice from an electrical worker perspective.
-Sure beats a large metal belt buckle that says, “All My Ex’s Live in Texas” (that could be one of my favorite country songs).
+Sure beats a large metal belt buckle that says, “All My Ex’s Live in Texas!”
+(That could be one of my favorite country songs).

 If you are an electrician or lineman, or you work around electricity, this is a great addition to your arsenal of personal protective equipment (PPE).